International-GNSS-Service/SLM/doc/source/commands.rst

 The SLM provides some
 `Django management commands <https://docs.djangoproject.com/en/stable/ref/django-admin/>`_ out of the box.
-Management commands are a standard way to implement routine tasks that are installable with your site and may interface with the database using a fully boostrapped Django stack configured for your site.
+Management commands are a standard way to implement routine tasks that are installable with your site and may interface with the database using a fully bootstrapped Django stack configured for your site.

 The SLM management commands are implemented using django-typer_ which extends Django's base command